 This piece of code doesn’t really move mountains, so it’s kind of hard to find a good descriptive piece of text for it.
 I’ll leave that up to your own imagination ;).

-You see that, by naming the Exception ‘exception’ in stead of ‘e’, it is instantly much clearer what it contains.
-The string is now called ‘exceptionMessage’ which leaves very little place for argument as to what this variable would contain.
+which leaves very little place for argument as to what this variable would contain.
 Therefore the line where the exception message is assigned to the string doesn’t need any comments.
 This eliminates all comment within your code, except for maybe the occasional exotic function you call, where you need to specify why or how you’re calling it…